dankelley/dankelley.github.io/_posts/2014-01-30-gmt-colors-topography-2.md

 description: The GMT colour palette is illustrated with ocean topography.
 ---

 This follows an item about GMT colours.
-In the meantime I have found the source of the colour tables, in the [GMT](http://www.beamreach.org/maps/gmt/share/cpt/GMT_relief.cpt) source code.
-The palette in question is in a file that is as follows.
+In the meantime I have found a [website](http://www.geos.ed.ac.uk/it/howto/GMT/CPT/palettes.html) illustrating the colours, and also the [definition files](http://www.beamreach.org/maps/gmt/share/cpt) for those palettes.

+The palette in question is named ``GMT_relief``, and it is defined in a file that is as follows.

 {% highlight bash %}
 #	$Id: GMT_relief.cpt,v 1.1 2001/09/23 23:11:20 pwessel Exp $